Sunday, December 4, 2011

 Rolex marketing, in the United States has always been handled through the adroit marketing firm of J.Walter Thompson.
 In 1966, J. Walter Thompson came up with the Rolex magazine ad pictured below, which ran in the United States.

-1966 Rolex President's Watch AD
+1966 Rolex President's Watch Ad

 The Presidents' Watch

 It is amazing when you think about it, how remarkably timeless this vintage 1966 Rolex Day-Date ad is.
-It features a wrist shot of a man wearing a yellow Day-Date holding a red phone in his hand.
+It features a wrist shot of a man wearing a yellow gold Day-Date holding a red phone in his hand.
 Kind of reminds me of Commissioner Gordon talking on the red Batphone ;-)

 Speaking of Rolex ads with men wearing a Rolex Day-Date with a Red telephone in their office, if you scroll down the page to the Mark McCormack Rolex ad from 1986, you will notice he also has a Red phone, except his is push button instead of a dial phone like the one in the picture below.